Choucroute Garnie a l’Alsacienne Dinner Kit and Recipe

 - 1-2 cups water or stock

-- Cut bacon into ¼” dice and cook in a Dutch oven over medium heat until the fat has rendered and bacon has become crispy.
+Meanwhile, cut bacon into ¼” dice and cook in a Dutch oven over medium heat until the fat has rendered and bacon has become crispy, 8-10 minutes.

-- Add the crispy hocks and bacon to the Dutch oven and cover with the stock or water.
+Add the crispy hocks and bacon to the Dutch oven and cover with the stock or water.
 Bring to a boil and reduce to a simmer.
-Cook until hocks are tender, about 1-1.5 hours, add the potatoes and sausage to the dutch oven in the last half hour of cooking (If marble potatoes, leave whole.
-If small yukon/fingerling cut in half.)
-Cook until the potatoes are fork tender.
+Cook until hocks are tender, about 1-1.5 hours.
+During the last 30 minutes of cooking, add in the potatoes and sausage.
+Continue to cook until the potatoes are fork tender.

-- In the last moments add ½ of the package of sauerkraut (reserve the rest to garnish) and simmer for 3 mins.
+When potatoes are tender, add in ½ of the package of sauerkraut (reserve the rest to garnish) and simmer for 3 mins.
 Remove the sachet and season to taste with salt and pepper.